I’ve made a pretty basic Easter bunny cake in the past, but this year I wanted to amp things up a bit.

 It takes a bit of planning ahead, but is totally worth it to avoid the stress of a broken ear!!

-If you try this Easter bunny cake recipe, please tag me @chelsweets.
-Also use the #chelsweets so that I can see your amazing creations!
+If you try this Easter bunny cake recipe, please tag me @chelsweets and use the #chelsweets so I can see your beautiful creations!!

 - 3 cups all-purpose flour (390 grams)